 The second reason it is important for a Plaintiff to tell a health professional all of their symptoms is that it will make for more detailed and more comprehensive reports.
 An injured person will not be fairly compensated if reports of health professionals do not discuss all of the injured person’s ongoing symptoms.

-It is, therefore, incumbent upon Plaintiff’s counsel to ensure that the brain injured client and their family members are not only aware of the symptoms of traumatic brain injury, but in addition, that they tell all the treating health professionals all of their symptoms on every visit.
-We provide our brain injured clients with a Traumatic Brain Injury Symptom Checklist, so they may recognize and articulate their ongoing problems.
+It is, therefore, incumbent upon Plaintiff’s counsel to ensure that the brain injured client and their family members are not only aware of the symptoms of traumatic brain injury but in addition, that they tell all the treating health professionals all of their symptoms on every visit.
+At McLeish Orlando, we provide our brain injured clients with a Traumatic Brain Injury Symptom Checklist, so they may recognize and articulate their ongoing problems.